Best Pregnancy Safe Face Moisturizer (Updated 2026 Guide)

 CAUTION

 Octisalate is a UV filter and skincare ingredient.
 Can cause fetal bleeding at high doses with a narrow safety margin.
 A salicylate based UV filter that can cause fetal bleeding at high doses.
-Has a narrow safety margin, and mineral sunscreens are preferred alternatives during pregnancy.
+While topical exposure is lower than oral, it has a narrow safety margin and mineral alternatives are preferred.

 sodium benzoate